A Tale of Two Monopolies: Introduction

-The combined force of FOC and SOC substantially enhances our understanding of the optimal selling mechanisms with two items.
-To wit, we investigate symmetric two-dimensional joint distributions that induce a positive MR density—referred to hereafter as SRS distributions—which may be independent or correlated.\footnote{Strict regularity amounts to requiring a strict version of the hazard rate condition imposed by \citet{mcafee1988multidimensional} to extend the ``no-haggling result'' of \citet{maskin1984monopoly} to selling two items.
-It was discovered later by \citet{thanassoulis2004haggling} and \citet{manelli2006bundling} among others that revenue maximization for some strictly regular distributions still requires randomization.} For SRS distributions, FOC and SOC produce similar implications as with one item, namely that the optimal mechanism must sell a whole unit for \emph{at least one good}, which was documented by \citet{mcafee1988multidimensional} using a different argument.
-Moreover, across different $(q,1)$'s, each type $(x_1,x_2)$ above the 45-degree line makes the same purchase decision as its projection $(x_1,1)$; hence, the indirect utility of type $(x_1,x_2)$ can also be expressed in terms of the indirect utility function $\overline{u}$ of $(x_1,1)$ as $\overline{u}(x_1)-(1-x_2)$.
-As a result, the bundle $(\overline{u}'(x_1),1)$ is not only consumed by a boundary type $(x_1,1)$ (by the envelope condition) but also interior types $(x_1,x_2)$ up to where their participation constraint is binding, namely, $x_2=1-\overline{u}(x_1)$.
-Then, solving the optimal mechanism amounts to solving the one-dimensional indirect utility function $\overline{u}$.
+To illustrate the power of FOC and SOC, we first examine symmetric two-dimensional joint distributions with positive MR density (SRS distributions), which may exhibit independence or correlation.
+Strict regularity corresponds to a strict version of the hazard rate condition introduced by \citet{mcafee1988multidimensional}, the earliest class of ``regular distributions'' proposed in the literature.\footnote{The hazard rate condition was imposed to extend the ``no-haggling result'' of \citet{maskin1984monopoly} to selling two items, but it was discovered later by \citet{thanassoulis2004haggling} and \citet{manelli2006bundling} among others that revenue maximization for some strictly regular distributions still requires randomization.} For SRS distributions, FOC and SOC produce similar implications as with one item, namely that the optimal mechanism must sell a whole unit for \emph{at least one good}.
+As it turns out, the demand for these bundles is easy to pin down.
+As the distribution is symmetric, it suffices to consider a symmetric mechanism that sells bundles taking the form of $(q,1)$ to types above the 45-degree line, which we focus on subsequently, and bundles taking the form of $(1,q)$ to types below the 45-degree line.
+The indirect utility of type $(x_1,x_2)$ above the 45-degree line can then be expressed in terms of the indirect utility function $\overline{u}$ of $(x_1,1)$ according to $\overline{u}(x_1)-(1-x_2)$.
+By the envelope theorem, a boundary type $(x_1,1)$ consumes the bundle $(\overline{u}'(x_1),1)$; hence, type $(x_1,x_2)$ also consumes the bundle $(\overline{u}'(x_1),1)$ up to where their participation constraint is binding, namely, $x_2=1-\overline{u}(x_1)$.
+As a result, solving the symmetric optimal mechanism amounts to solving the one-dimensional indirect utility function $\overline{u}$.